alessandrasomma28/m2dt/README.md

 │   │   └── cim2pim.py        # Implements the CIM2PIM transformation logic using the defined rules.
 │   ├── PIM2PSM               # Directory defining the 8 transformation rules and logic for PIM to PSM.
 │   │   └── pim2psm.py        # Implements the PIM2PSM transformation logic using the defined rules.
-│   ├── README.md             # Provides a detailed explanation of the transformation tools and rules contained in the folder.
 │
 ├── TransformationResults
 │   ├── Classes               # Stores CSV files that contain details of imported and generated classes at each transformation step.
 │   ├── Relations             # Stores CSV files that contain details of imported and generated relations at each transformation step.
-│   ├── README.md             # Explains the structure and purpose of the transformation results folder.
 │
 ├── requirements.txt          # Lists all Python dependencies required for executing the tool.
 ├── main.py                   # Main entry point to execute the MoDT-M2M-TT tool.